 - Technical challenges.
 The very challenge of planning data migration from a legacy system and setting up business requirements for a new system can be overwhelming, especially if your team doesn’t have the technical expertise required to plan, analyze, and perform legacy system modernization activities.

-For a more detailed look at why companies still rely on legacy technology, see our blog post, Who Still Uses Legacy Software And Why?
+For a more detailed look at why companies still rely on legacy technology, see our blog post, 5 Examples of Legacy Systems